Wise County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-• What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-There are very few exceptions to this rule, so act quickly!
+• What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your license will automatically be suspended.
+There are very limited exceptions to this rule.

 Automatic License Suspension